jamesplease/core-hooks/README.md

 }
 ```

-> Note: This can be viewed as a Hook replacement of the react-transition-group
+> Note: This can be considered a Hook replacement of the react-transition-group
 > [`Transition` component](https://reactcommunity.org/react-transition-group/transition),
 > but _not_ for the [`TransitionGroup` component](https://reactcommunity.org/react-transition-group/transition-group).